-- Is there an agreement and strategy for maintenance once the project is completed, identifying the responsible party? - Is the project completed through the design phase? - Is right-of-way readily available and documented for the project?
+Project Readiness Check All that Apply Max.
+Points Is there an agreement and strategy for maintenance once the project is completed, identifying the responsible party?
+2 Is the project completed through the design phase?
+1 Is right-of-way readily available and documented for the project?
+2 Maximum Points Awarded 5